borkdude/blog/posts/writing-clojure-highlighter.md

 ```

 Parsing blocks of Clojure code from a markdown post is done using a basic
 regex.
-After turning the raw Clojure code into styled HTML, we escape some
+Then we pass the Clojure code to the `htmlize` function.
+After that we
-characters that are specific to markdown.
-Then we pass on the Clojure code to
+escape some markdown-specific characters, so they will be preserved after
-the `htmlize` function.
-If the highlighting failed for some reason, we log it
+markdown compilation.
+If the highlighting failed for some reason, we log it and
-and fall back on the unprocessed markdown.
-During the implementation I found
+fall back on the unprocessed markdown.
+During the implementation I found several
-several snippets of Clojure code with unbalanced parens which I had to fix,
+snippets of Clojure code with unbalanced parens which I had to fix, since
-since rewrite-clj doesn't accept it.
+rewrite-clj doesn't accept it.
 So all examples from this blog should be
 copy-pastable into your Clojure editor without problems from now on.

 ### 2. Parse and analyze Clojure using clj-kondo and rewrite-clj: